apache/openoffice-docs/README.md

 ### Purpose

-This repository will be used for Revision Control for all master Documentation files for Apache® OpenOffice®.
+This repository will be used for Revision Control for all master Documentation files for Apache OpenOffice®.

 ### Structure